Recently, Collin Street Bakery posed this question to our loyal customers:

 We asked you all to share your answers by leaving us a voicemail, writing a short narrative, sending us a picture, or submitting a video.
 Well, we asked and you answered!
 Your submissions came pouring in, telling us all the innovative, fun, and memorable ways you’ve found for upcycling and enjoying your empty DeLuxe® Fruitcake tins.

 We loved all your responses so much, we wanted to share the stats!
 That’s why we’ve compiled all your answers, separated them into categories, and crunched the math.
-Here’s our final breakdown of how our leftover tins are put to use.
+Here’s our final breakdown of how our leftover tins of fruitcake are put to use.

 Storing Homemade Treats - 29%